MerginMaps/docs/src/layer/form-layout/index.md

 ![QGIS form control visibility by expression](./qgis_forms_layout_visibility.jpg "QGIS form control visibility by expression")

 ## Display instructions in the form using Text and HTML widget
 Sometimes, you may want to include instructions or tips for surveyors.
 This can be achieved by using the Text or HTML widgets.
+These notes may also display [expressions and field values](#using-expressions-in-text-and-html-widgets), which can be useful.

-These widgets can be found in *Available Widgets* in the *Other Widgets* section when using the [Drag and Drop Designer](#qgis-drag-and-drop-designer).
+These widgets can be found in **Available Widgets** in the **Other Widgets** section when using the [Drag and Drop Designer](#qgis-drag-and-drop-designer).
 ![QGIS HTML and Text Widget](./qgis-form-html-text-widget.jpg "QGIS HTML and Text Widget")

 To configure the **Text** widget, enter the text you want to display in the form.
 On the right, you will see the preview.